ouseful-PR/nbval/README.md

     pip uninstall nbval

+For HTML reports, also install:

+    pip install pytest-html

 ## How it works
 The extension looks through every cell that contains code in an IPython notebook